Ishrak Hayet

 Raleigh, NC 27606

-I earned my CS MS degree from the University of Kansas under the supervision of Dr. Bo Luo and Dr. Zijun Yao.
-During my Master’s, I was part of the InfoSec lab (now known as HASSC lab) where my research focus was to find a threat model related to the training data privacy of fine-tuned language models.
+Earned CS MS degree from the University of Kansas under the co-supervision of Dr. Bo Luo and Dr. Zijun Yao.
+Former member of the InfoSec lab (now known as HASSC lab).
+The research focus was to find a threat model related to the training data privacy of fine-tuned language models.

 news